 Repeats words overheard in conversation 24 months Nope

-Finds objects even when hidden under two or three covers 24 months Nope
+Finds objects even when hidden under two or three covers 24 months Yes 4 years

 Begins to sort by shapes and colors 24 months Nope